Download Full Text (177 KB)

 Environmental Law | Intellectual Property Law | Law

-Carroll, Michael W., "Intellectual Property and Related Rights in Climate Data in Research Handbook on Intellectual Property and Climate Change" (2016).
+Carroll, Michael W., "Intellectual Property and Related Rights in Climate Data" (2016).
 Contributions to Books.
 129.